piggyvenus/women-initiative-workshop/README.md

     return stages[tries]
 ```

-Now, let's back to the play() function.
-Let's print some help for the player.
+Now, let's go back to the play() function and print some help for the player.

 ```
 tries = 6